maarten-pennings/P2000/readme.md

 I am surprised about the level of detail I knew this machine.
 All the poke addresses, the character codes, `INP`and `OUT` features.
 I never owned a P2000.
 There was no internet to look up those features.
+We had a about a week for the contest - it was part of an "Alles voor Eva" fair.
 Would the contest hall have had User Manuals for us?